You might think slavery is a thing of the past, but human trafficking is a modern reality that affects 20 to 30 million people in the world today.

 What’s worse, most of these victims are sexually exploited.
 And sometimes it all begins with two simple words: “You’re beautiful.”

-It might sound like a wonderful compliment, but it’s just one of the cunning schemes that predators use to seduce potential victims.
+It might sound like a wonderful compliment, but it’s just one of the cunning schemes that predators use to seduce potential victims into sex trafficking.

 One woman who is working tirelessly to shed light on the dark underworld of sexual slavery is Mary David.
 An advocate for women, girls, and victims of trauma, Mary is a former prosecutor and UN advisor who has devoted her life to empowering survivors of sexual assault, abuse, and human trafficking.

 As a prosecutor in Baltimore, Maryland, she led human trafficking cases in District Court and handled almost 2,000 criminal cases.
-Mary is also a former United Nations Advisor on women’s and children’s issues who has defended the rights of underserved populations at the UN General Assembly and other key institutions.
+As a former United Nations Advisor on women’s and children’s issues, Mary defended the rights of underserved populations at the UN General Assembly and other key institutions.
 She also helped draft some of Maryland’s first laws against human trafficking.

 Mary currently serves as the Director of Communications for Journey Out, a Los-Angeles based nonprofit that fights sex trafficking and commercial sexual exploitation.